williamouyang/okta.github.io/docs/endpoints/users.md

 ## Credential Operations

 ### Forgot Password
+{:.api .operation}

 #### POST /users/:id/lifecycle/forgot_password
+{:.api .uri-template}

 Generates a one-time token (OTT) that can be used to reset a user's password.
 The user will be required to validate their security question's answer when visiting the reset link.
-This operation can only be performed on users with a valid [recovery question credential](#recovery-question-object) and have an **ACTIVE** `status`.
+This operation can only be performed on users with a valid [recovery question credential](#recovery-question-object) and have an `ACTIVE` status.

 ##### Request Parameters
+{:.api .request-params}

 Parameter | Description | Param Type | DataType | Required | Default
 --- | --- | --- | --- | --- | ---